howard-stearns/async-lock/README.md

 });
 ```

-## lockMultiple(keys, critical)
+### array of keys: multi-lock

-Same as `lock`, but `keys` is an array. `criticial` is not executed until each element in `keys` is unlocked.
+The `keys` argument can be an array of keys. `critical` is not executed until each element in `keys` is unlocked.
 This is preferred over a nested series of `lock`s, in which the `critical` section of each would have locked the next key in turn.
-The nested form is subject to deadlocks that do not occur for `lockMultiple`.
+The nested form is subject to deadlocks that do not occur when using an array of `keys`.

-> *I am considering doing away with lockMultiple, and instead allowing key in lock to be an array.
-What do you think?*

 ## Queue